 Likelihood-based latent-variable generative models, including VAE and its variants, instead model the joint distribution $p(z)p_d(x|z)$ on $(z,x)$, in which the prior $p(z)$ is prescribed independently of the data and the decoder defines the likelihood.
 DPA is not a variant of these methods.
 The DPA target $X|e(X)=z$ and the VAE decoder $p_d(x|z)$ coincide only when the prescribed prior matches the marginal that $e(X)$ induces on the latent space, which VAE does not enforce.
 The remainder of this section expands on each row of the table.

 \paragraph{PCA, autoencoders, and the principal-components line of work.} DPA generalises the encoder-decoder dimensionality reduction methods exemplified by PCA \citep{jolliffe2002principal} and autoencoders \citep{rumelhart1986learning,hinton2006reducing}.
 Both target the conditional mean of the data given the embedding.
 As shown in Section~\ref{sec:method}, taking the DPA exponent $\beta=2$ together with a deterministic decoder recovers the autoencoder objective, and additionally restricting the encoder to be linear recovers PCA.
 DPA generalises this line of work by replacing mean reconstruction with reconstruction of the full conditional distribution $X|e(X)=z$, while preserving the principal ordering of latent components.
 Existing nonlinear extensions of PCA in the same vein include PCA-AE \citep{pham2022pca}, which enforces ordering by learning $k$ separate encoders and decoders and thus has a high computational cost, and Nested Dropout \citep{rippel2014learning} and Triangular Dropout \citep{staley2022triangular}, which encourage ordering through random or deterministic truncation of a hidden layer. \citet{ho2023information} present a unified formulation of the Dropout variants:

-where $\cK=\{0,1,\dots,p\}$ and $\mathbf{0}_k$ denotes the zero vector of dimension $k$. \eqref{eq:iob} recovers Nested Dropout when $\omega_k$ is geometric and Triangular Dropout when using uniform weights.
-This formulation shares certain similarities with our procedure adaptive to a varying latent dimension proposed in Section~\ref{subsec:adaptive}.
-However, as autoencoders, their essential goal is still mean reconstruction, whereas our pursuit from a distributional perspective makes our final formulation much more involved than the one above.
+where $\cK=\{0,1,\dots,p\}$ and $\mathbf{0}_k$ denotes the zero vector of dimension $k$; \eqref{eq:iob} recovers Nested Dropout when $\omega_k$ is geometric and Triangular Dropout when uniform.
+The weighted-truncation structure of \eqref{eq:iob} resembles our procedure for an adaptive latent dimension in Section~\ref{subsec:adaptive}, but the underlying target is still mean reconstruction.

 \paragraph{Likelihood-based latent-variable generative models.} A separate line of work uses encoder-decoder architectures to fit likelihood-based latent-variable generative models.
 The Variational Autoencoder (VAE) \citep{kingma2013auto} prescribes a prior $p(z)$ on the latent variable and a parametric family for the decoder likelihood $p_d(x|z)$, with the encoder serving as a variational approximation $q_e(z|x)$ to the intractable posterior.
 With Gaussian encoder and decoder families, the VAE objective takes the form